Hardcoreprawn/servicenow-azuread-sso-automation/USER_REQUEST_LOG.md

 - User requested to update the persistent log in the background after recent changes to the Terraform infrastructure code.
 - No new infrastructure changes were made in this request; this is a meta/logging update only.
 - All previous changes (dynamic client IP allow-listing, provider block cleanup, variable removal, role assignments, etc.) are up to date as of this entry.

 ---

+**2025-07-14**
+- Added automation to set `AZDO_PERSONAL_ACCESS_TOKEN` from Azure Key Vault on devcontainer start.
+- Script now extracts `key_vault_name` from `setup.auto.tfvars` or environment variable for flexibility.
+- Updated `.devcontainer/devcontainer.json` to run this script automatically.
+- Design decision: Always prefer tfvars for vault name, fallback to env, and fail with clear error if not set.

+---